northcitysolutions/iCapture-Pricing/README.md

 This will provide everything needed including the embedded form provided by Tami.

 - All of the CSS used can be found in the CSS folder in the "main.css" file.
 The minified version can be copied below.
-- The graphics used are in the 'img' folder but because they are duplicates of graphics that are used elsewhere, the original source graphics should be used instead.

 ### HTML
 ```html